junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He knocks on Mr. Adler's office door, the next day.
 The sign on the door reads: "Edward Adler, Senior VP".

 The man is a little surprised to see him.
 It's usually him visiting Dean.
-Dean doesn't usually come to the VP's floor.
+Dean doesn't come to the VP's floor often.

 "May I have a moment?"
 Dean asks politely.